IEC records 2.9 million registrations over weekend

 Visit SW YouTube Channel for our video content

-• The Electoral Commission of South Africa (IEC) has recorded 2.9-million registration transactions during the voter registration weekend.
+• The Electoral Commission of South Africa (IEC) recorded 2.9 million voter registration transactions during a recent weekend, a significant increase from 1.7 million in 2021.

 🎧 Listen to this article